Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_faq/engineering-software_what-technologies-do-you-specialize-in-for-software-development.md

-bespoke infrastructure-as-code scripts using Awk and Bash, and from exploring cutting-edge distributed blockchain development with Rust and Solidity to creating scalable web applications with Java, Python, and TypeScript, our talented agents bring a wealth of expertise to the table.
+bespoke infrastructure-as-code scripts using Awk and Bash, and from exploring cutting-edge distributed blockchain development with Rust and Solidity to creating scalable web applications with Java, Python, and TypeScript, our talented Mercenaries bring a wealth of expertise to the table.

 By staying at the forefront of technological advancements, we deliver innovative and forward-thinking software solutions that drive profitability for